AJ-ANUJ/Pronto.ai-coding-challenge/README.md

 Instructions to run the code

-I have used GitPython module for this challenge.
+I have used GitPython library for this challenge.
 Therefore please install GitPython before trying to run this script.

 After installing GitPython run the following command in terminal: python pronto.py